Ophelia: Cultural references

 Ophelia often appears in various cultural contexts, including literature, music, film and television.
 A moon of Uranus is named after Ophelia.
 Robert Schumann in 'Herzeleid' from 'Sechs Gesänge' (opus 107 nr 1; 1852) puts the poem of Titus Ullrich to music, which is dedicated to the figure of Ophelia, ending with her name sung twice.
 A foreboding image of Kirsten Dunst in the opening of Melancholia (2011) suggests Ophelia.
 Gregory Crewdson's untitled picture from 2001 whose unofficial reference title is Ophelia, is a still photograph that was created with a life size set of a living room flooded with water built on a sound stage and lit with a cinematic lighting team.

 American singer-songwriter Bob Dylan includes Ophelia as one of the characters residing on Desolation Row in the song of the same title from the album Highway 61 Revisited, recorded in 1965.

+Ophelia is a song on Italian songwriter Francesco Guccini's second studio album, Due anni dopo (1970).

 American rock music band Grateful Dead mentions Ophelia in their song "Althea" from the album Go to Heaven.
-The lyric is "You may meet the fate of Ophelia, sleeping and perchance to dream."
-This lyric references "To die, to sleep— / To sleep—perchance to dream." in Hamlet's soliloquy (Hamlet 3.1.64-65).
+The lyric, "You may meet the fate of Ophelia, sleeping and perchance to dream," references "To die, to sleep— / To sleep—perchance to dream." in Hamlet's soliloquy (Hamlet 3.1.64-65).

+American alternative rock band Hole's third album Celebrity Skin, which features thematic ties to drowning, displays a cropped version of the painting Ophelia (1895) by Paul Steck.

+90s indie Queen Natalie Merchant’s song "Ophelia" is both a track on her second solo album and the name of the album.

 French singer-songwriter Nolwenn Leroy was inspired by this character for her song "Ophélia", released on her 2012 album Ô Filles de l'eau.

-American alternative folk band the Lumineers released the single "Ophelia" on 5 February 2016, which according to lead vocalist Wesley Shultz is a reference to Hamlet as well as the consequences of fame.
+American alternative folk band The Lumineers released the single "Ophelia" on 5 February 2016, which according to lead vocalist Wesley Shultz is a reference to Hamlet as well as the consequences of fame.

+British singer-producer PinkPantheress released her debut album Heaven Knows on 10 November 2023.
+The album's tenth track, "Ophelia", was co-produced with British producer-composer Danny L Harle and heavily referenced Ophelia's death in Hamlet.

-The first single from American singer-songwriter Taylor Swift's twelfth studio album The Life of a Showgirl (2025), titled "The Fate of Ophelia", references Ophelia's death by drowning.
-The assumption that this was based on Heyser's painting has led to an increase in visitors to the Museum Wiesbaden, where the painting is exhibited.
+The first single from American singer-songwriter Taylor Swift's 12th studio album The Life of a Showgirl (2025), titled "The Fate of Ophelia", references Ophelia's death by drowning.